 MGT 6510.
 Federal Income Taxation of Mergers and Acquisitions.
 [Formerly MGT 539F] This course is designed primarily for the student who wants a general understanding of the basic principles and concepts of federal income taxation that apply to corporate mergers, acquisitions and LBOs.
-Topics include taxable and tax-free stock and asset acquisitions.

-incorporation transactions, non-acquisitive reorganizations, current and liquidating distributions to shareholders, stock redemptions, and survival of net operating losses and other tax attributes.
+Topics include taxable and tax-free stock and asset acquisitions, incorporation transactions, non-acquisitive reorganizations, current and liquidating distributions to shareholders, stock redemptions, and survival of net operating losses and other tax attributes.
 To help students understand and become conversant with the fundamental concepts of federal income taxation, the instructor uses a problem-oriented approach that requires students to apply the more important principles of tax law to discrete factual situations.
-Prerequisite: MGT 6311 or consent of the instructor.
+Prerequisite: Mgt.
+6311 or consent of the instructor.
 [2]

 MGT 6511.
-Advanced Financial Reporting.
-[Formerly MGT 511] Examination of the nature and financial reporting aspects of various business transactions including corporate acquisitions, mergers, the formation of other strategic alliances, and accounting for governmental entities.
-Topics include accounting for business combinations and consolidations, joint ventures, and foreign currency translation, variable interest entities, derivatives and hedge accounting, and financial reporting under Governmental Accounting Standards.
+Advanced Financial Reporting (MAcc).
+[Formerly MGT 511] Examination of the nature and financial reporting aspects of business transactions involving corporate mergers and acquisitions.
+This course focuses on the preparation and interpretation of consolidated financial statements.
+It also provides the opportunity to analyze the effects of foreign currency translation effects on the financial statements.
+Topics include accounting for business combinations and consolidations, segmental reporting, and foreign currency translation.
 Prerequisite: MGT 6410 and MGT 6411.
 [2]

 MGT 6512.
 Federal Taxation of Business Entities.
-[Formerly MGT 512) This course focuses on the fundamental concepts of federal income taxation that apply to corporations and shareholders.
+[Formerly MGT 512] This course focuses on the fundamental concepts of federal income taxation that apply to corporations and shareholders.
 A "cradle to grave" organizational approach is used, emphasizing organization and capital structure of the corporation, dividends and other distributions, stock redemptions, corporate divisions, taxable and tax-free mergers and acquisitions, and liquidation of the corporation.
 The objectives of the course are not to make students "tax experts," but to sensitize them to the tax implications of transactions involving corporations and shareholders so that, as business managers, entrepreneurs, or advisers, they can spot the tax concerns or opportunities, identify the major tax issues, ask good questions of the "tax experts," and understand the answers received as a critical step in making business and financial decisions that maximize wealth.
 To help students understand and become conversant with the fundamental concepts of federal income taxation, the instructor uses a problem-oriented approach that requires students to apply the more important principles of tax law to discrete factual situations.
-Prerequisite: MGT 6311 or consent of the instructor.
-MGT 6412 is highly recommended.
+Prerequisite: Mgt.
+6311 or consent of the instructor.
+Mgt.
+6412 is highly recommended.
 [2]